SalaniLeo/Immagini/README.md

   Flake provides a gtk user friendly interface for <a href="https://github.com/AppImage/appimagekit">appimagetool</a>, that has a terminal only interface

   This first version has only the very basic options, such as name, icon, executable etc...
-In the next versions i'll add all the options that <a             href="https://github.com/SalaniLeo/appimagecreator">this</a> app has but much less buggy and built excusively on gtk.
+In the next versions i'll add all the options that appimagetool has and more!

   See the <a href="https://appimage-builder.readthedocs.io/en/latest/">appimage builder</a> docs